Crust punk: 1990s

+In 1994, Orange County, California's Dystopia released their debut album Human = Garbage which merged sludge crust punk and sludge metal.
 An important American crust punk band was Aus Rotten from Pittsburgh, Pennsylvania.
 Crust punk also flourished in Minneapolis, shepherded by the Profane Existence label.
 In this period, the ethos of crust punk became particularly codified, with vegetarianism, feminism, and sometimes straight edge being prescribed by many of the figures in the scene.
 The powerviolence scene associated with Slap-a-Ham Records was in close proximity to crust punk, particularly in the case of Man Is the Bastard and Dropdead.
-Crust was also prominent in the American South, where Prank Records and CrimethInc. acted as focal points of the scene.
-The most well-known representative of Southern crust was His Hero Is Gone.
 Prominent crust punk groups (Driller Killer, Totalitär, Skitsystem, Wolfbrigade, and Disfear) also emerged from Sweden, which had always had a strong D-beat scene.
 Many of these groups developed in parallel with the much more commercial Scandinavian death metal scene.

+During this time, crust became prominent in the American South, where Prank Records and CrimethInc. acted as focal points of the scene.
+The most well-known representative of Southern crust was His Hero Is Gone, whose early material incorporate elements of powerviolence and experimental music.
+By the band's final album The Plot Sickens (1998), they had begun to incorporate influence from the Japanese hardcore style burning spirits, to create a more grandiose and melodic take on crust punk.
+This sound was then continued by three of the members' subsequent band Tragedy.
+At the same time, in Spain bands such as Hongo, Das Plague and Ekkaia were merging crust punk with elements of screamo, creating a fusion genre which at the time was called "emo crust".

 2000s

-Some notable crust bands in the 2000s include Iskra, Behind Enemy Lines, and Tragedy.
-The Spanish city A Coruña has a crust scene which includes bands as Black Panda, Ekkaia and Madame Germen.
-In 2017, Bandcamp Daily wrote that Fluff Fest, held in Czechia since 2000, has become a "summer ritual" for many fans of crust punk in Europe.
+In the early 2000s, the Spanish emo crust genre and Tragedy–His Hero Is Gone melodic crust style began to merge, leading to the beginning of the neo-crust subgenre.
+During the mid–2000s, this became the most prominent style in the crust scene, producing subsequent acts such as Fall of Efrafa and From Ashes Rise.
+Soon, bands such as Trap Them emerged, incorporating increasing elements of hardcore and death metal.
+By the end of the decade, many international crust punk bands had shifted their style to favour black metal influences.
+In 2017, Bandcamp Daily wrote that Fluff Fest, held in Czechia since 2000, has become a "summer ritual" for many European crust fans.

-Relations with other genres